SciRooPlot/SciRooPlot/README.md

 // to save the plots to disk as pdf you first have to tell the manager where to put them plotManager.SetOutputDirectory("path/to/my/OutputFolder");
-// the manager will automatically create subfolders for the figureGroups and categories
+// the manager will automatically create subfolders for the figure groups and categories
 // to generate all stored plots as pdf you can call plotManager.CreatePlots();

-// for a specific figureGroup, figureCategory and or plotName just specify them: plotManager.CreatePlots("myPlotGroup", "myCategory");
+// for a specific figure group, category and / or plot just specify them like this: plotManager.CreatePlots("myFigureGroup", "myFigureCategory");
-// or
-plotManager.CreatePlots("myPlotGroup", "", {"myPlot1", "myPlot2"});
+plotManager.CreatePlots("myFigureGroup", "", {"myPlot1", "myPlot2"});
 // in case you want the pdf files to contain the figureGroup and category in the file name, you can use plotManager.SetUseUniquePlotNames();